fakeharxy/fakeharxy.github.io/_posts/2021-01-03-manifesto-against-nothing.md

 Two hours later you are in the void of **Nothing**.
 Task A is not done, but worse, the film is unwatched, the tiger is undrawn and the kitchen is untidied.
 As a quick aside, phones are the harbingers, the patron saints of **Nothing**.
 They are a box of **Nothing** that society all but mandates you carry with you at all times.

 So here is my personal Manifesto against Nothing.
-Yours will be different:
+You may not agree with any or all of it.
+It is very much suited to me.

 1. I will be aware of what I am doing.
 I will write down everything I want to do, even fun things.
 If I want to do it, there should be no reason I do not do it.